oasci-sc2/thescientific.cc/content/docs/strategic-plan/situation/education.md

 ---
 weight: 31
 title: "Education"
-description: ""
+description: "How are computational scientists learning?"
 icon: "article"
-draft: true
+draft: false
 toc: true
 ---

 Integrating scientific computing and technological advancements into academic and professional workflows has been rapid and profound.
 However, educational institutions have been slow to adapt their pedagogical strategies to meet the demands of the digital age, a challenge further emphasized by the rise of generative artificial intelligence.
-This situational analysis explores the current state of scientific computing and education in the computational sciences, highlighting the need for reform in educational frameworks and mentorship practices.
+This situational analysis explores the current state of scientific computing and education in the computational sciences.
+Specifically, highlighting the need to revitalize educational frameworks and mentorship practices.

 ## Stagnant educational framework

-The rapid evolution of computational sciences has posed significant challenges for undergraduate curricula, which often struggle to keep pace with the field's advancements.
+The rapid evolution of computational sciences has posed significant challenges for undergraduate curricula.
 This lag between academic programs and industry demands results in graduates who may lack the necessary skills and knowledge to excel in contemporary research or professional roles.
 Recognizing this disparity, there is a growing call for more adaptable, responsive, and agile curricula that effectively incorporate new developments and best practices.